 A very expensive flat and trappings will probably mean that you never need to walk past the front of Vauxhall Station or use the tube, but perhaps you won't quite be able to escape the alcoholic fumes of those who are not so fortunate.
 Just across the road from your luxury penthouse (which I don't doubt, you've worked hard to own) exist a number of sanctuaries for the homeless.
 Vauxhall is privileged to house Vauxhall Cross - Centrepoint (accommodation for 27), Graham House - ThamesReach (accommodation for 69) and St Mungo's, who sometimes set up an emergency winter shelter in Vauxhall.
 At the station, the familiar logo of the Big Issue offices bears down upon those who wait for the buses.That there are issues with alcohol in Vauxhall is apparent to those who are in the habit of night time wandering.
 Readers might be forgiven for wondering (looking at the picture above) whether those issues are present inside or outside our clubs.
 That's not a non-sequitur.
 The pursuance of the previous government's liberal social policy has resulted in 24 hour pub opening and the ever-increasing availability of cheap booze.
 For some gay folk, that liberal social policy is important.
 It keeps the clubs open and the alcohol flowing.
 But the head of Thames Reach is concerned to highlight the other side of the picture.
 Homelessness is far less sexy than housing, so whilst plenty of articles mention up-and-coming VoHo, they don't usually acknowledge the presence of those that don't have shelter.
 The little known issue of super-strength alcohol in Vauxhall hasn't had as wide a mention as the £50 million pad, but nevertheless, still causes the Guardian to produce headlines such as "Super strength alcohol is killing more people than crack and heroin".

-We can't have been the only party to have our sumptous feast at the RVT sports day crashed by a couple of homeless folk.
-And why not?
+We can't have been the only party to have our sumptuous feast at the Vauxhall Tavern sports day crashed by a couple of homeless folk.
+And why should the homeless not be party to the celebrations within the area?
 We had enough food and drink and were happy to share.
 The event was free, and anybody could walk in the park.
 But as we were all sitting there enjoying the sun, I wondered whether those folk would still be around in a few years time.
-Might they have pushed the "fast forward" button on their lives through super-strength alcohol.
+Might they have pushed the "fast forward" button on their lives through super-strength alcohol?
 I don't have an answer or the perfect policy to balance paternalism with liberalism, but I think it's important to keep pointing out the presence of those who are homeless, damaged through addiction and those who are poor.
 It matters that we live alongside one another or we'll just end up with ghettos on the edge of central London for those we'd rather not see.
 So welcome, £50 million flat buyer, whoever you are, to London's second Knightsbridge.
 Your existence might well never be disturbed by the poor, but that does not mean that the poor should not be disturbed by your existence.